kklimonda/neutron/doc/source/devref/quality_of_service.rst

 * QosPolicy: directly maps to the conceptual policy resource.
 * QosNetworkPolicyBinding, QosPortPolicyBinding: defines attachment between a Neutron resource and a QoS policy.
-* QosBandwidthLimitRule: defines the rule to limit the maximum egress bandwidth.
+* QosBandwidthLimitRule: defines the only rule type available at the moment.
-* QosDscpMarkingRule: defines the rule that marks the Differentiated Service bits for egress traffic.

 All database models are defined under: